faisalmemon/ios-crash-dump-analysis-book/markdown/Tooling.md

 A good place to start is the `rollout.io` blog posting that reviewed different players in the market.
 @3rdpartycrashtools

+### `MetricKit` based reporting

-We expect the pace of development to continue in this space because since iOS 14\index{iOS!14} there has been a substantial improvement in first party support for diagnostics reporting.
+Since iOS 14\index{iOS!14} there has been a substantial improvement in first party support for diagnostics reporting, and there has been a newly updated web service API for App Store Connect.

 Firstly, there is the `MetricKit`\index{framework!MetricKit} framework which allows apps in their beta or release phase to report diagnostic information to our app.
 We think of this as a well-defined conduit, whose data would typically be passed onto a web service to further analyze the crash, or diagnostic condition.
 This will place third party crash reporting services on an official API footing.

+### App Store Connect based reporting

+Since 2020, there has been a newly updated web service API for App Store Connect.

-Secondly, the App Store Connect website overall has been made available as a web service with a public API.
-This provides equivalent functionality but improves the developer workflow by allowing continuous integration systems to more deeply embed the true end-to-end lifecycle of app development.
+The App Store Connect website overall has been made available as a web service with a public API.
+The API now allows diagnostic information to be retrieved.
+This improves the developer workflow by allowing continuous integration systems to more deeply embed the true end-to-end lifecycle of app development.
 As a hypothetical example, a CI\index{continuous integration}\index{CI} system could detect a high crash rate and push out an emergency update based on an earlier release.
 This would reduce the pressure on the engineering staff to conduct an analysis of why a bad release was made, allowing time to prepare the appropriate fix for the problem.